 Freezing unfrosted cake: Let it cool completely, wrap it in plastic wrap and heavy-duty foil, and freeze on a baking sheet or in the cake pan for up to 4 months.
 You could even frost the cake with a thin "crumb coat" and add the final coat of frosting after thawing.
 To thaw: Leave cake wrapped in plastic and thaw at room temperature.

 Freezing frosted cake: Place the cake in the freezer on a baking sheet until frozen solid to the touch.
 Wrap tightly in plastic wrap and foil, and freeze for up to 2 months.
 Note: For best results, use buttercream frosting instead of cooked frosting.
 To thaw: Leave frosted cake wrapped in plastic and thaw at room temperature.
 Add another layer of frosting, if needed, while the cake is still cold.

-Freeze cooled cheesecake, then wrap tightly and return to the freezer for up to 6 months.
+Freezing cheesecake: Let cool and freeze, then wrap tightly and return to the freezer for up to 4 months.
 You can even wrap and freeze individual slices for cheesecake on demand.
 To thaw: Leave cheesecake wrapped in plastic and thaw overnight in the refrigerator.